graphme-app/website/src/pages/docs/user/graph-options.md

 ![Graph with palette=reds](/images/graphs/palette-reds.png)

+## Transparency

+Transparent lines or areas is enabled with the `alpha` option, which takes a value between 0 (transparent) and 1 (solid).
+While it can be used as a standalone option, it is most commonly used in combination with other options such as `style=area`.

 ## Axis bounds

 The lower and upper bounds for the y-axis can be set explicitly using the `lower` and `upper` option.